Black lung disease: Research

 The report's second finding involved a comparison of black lung disease rates in mining communities, former mining communities, and non-mining communities.
 The results indicate black lung disease rates are highest in current mining communities and significantly lower in former mining communities.
 Non-mining communities reported low rates of black lung disease cases or deaths.

 A third finding of the study compared rates of black lung disease in the Navajo nation to the residents of Appalachia and the rest of the country.
-While the residents of Appalachia suffered much higher rates of the disease and deaths from the disease compared to other areas of the country, the Navajo nation didn't report major differences compared to the rest of the country with just ten deaths being reported over the course of the collection period from 1970-2020.
+While the residents of Appalachia suffered much higher rates of the disease and deaths from the disease compared to other areas of the country, the Navajo nation didn't report major differences compared to the rest of the country with just ten deaths being reported over the course of the collection period from 1970 to 2020.
 This may be due to underreporting in the Navajo nation.

 The last finding of the study was to determine the correlation of residential coal burning and instances of black lung disease.
 In comparison to the rest of the U.S. outside Appalachia, an increase of cases and deaths was found in residential areas where coal is burned.
 Residential coal burning may be a contributing factor and not the main cause though, as these areas also have more mines and miners that could develop the disease from their occupation.

 There is ongoing research and data is being collected across the U.S.